ebdmuir/contributions-importer/README.md

 - Second create a contributions repository

-- Finally add the secrets to your forked version of this repository and next run it'll sort your contributions out
+- Finally add the secrets to your forked version of this repository and next workflow run it'll sort your contributions out

 Needed secrets: